Products and services

 Day-ahead market

 A major component of the market is the full network model, which analyzes the active transmission and generation resources to find the least cost energy to serve demand.
 The model produces prices that show the cost of producing and delivering energy from individual nodes, or locations on the grid where transmission lines and generation interconnect.
+The day-ahead market opens for bids and schedules seven days before and closes the day prior to the trade date.
+Results are published at 1:00 p.m.

 Real-time market

-The real-time market is a spot market in which utilities can buy power to meet the last few increments of demand not covered in their day ahead schedules.
+The real-time market is a spot market in which utilities can buy power to meet the last few increments of demand not covered in their day-ahead schedules.
 It is also the market that secures energy reserves, held ready and available for ISO use if needed, and the energy needed to regulate transmission line stability.

 The market opens at 1:00 p.m. prior to the trading day and closes 75 minutes before the start of the trading hour.
 The results are published about 45 minutes prior to the start of the trading hour.
 The real-time market system dispatches power plants every 15 and 5 minutes, although under certain grid conditions the ISO can dispatch for a single 1-minute interval.